-- We read the merger and related agreements and assessed the appropriateness of the transaction date being the date the Group lost control over Amwaj; - We evaluated the methodology adopted by management for the valuation of the fair value of the retained interest in Amwaj.
-We also assessed the key valuation assumptions used; - We assessed the competency, objectivity and independence of the external valuers engaged by the Group.
-We also obtained the valuation reports and discussed these with the external valuers regarding the methodologies and key assumptions used; - With input from our internal valuation experts (where considered necessary), we performed the following procedures, in relation to the fair value of the retained interest and the fair values of the identifiable net assets that formed part of the notional purchase price allocation, as deemed appropriate; - Considered the appropriateness of the methodology and assumptions used in determining the fair values based on the applicable financial reporting requirements and established market practice; - Compared certain key unobservable inputs underlying the fair values to supporting documentation such as approved financial plans; - Tested on a sample basis input data supporting the calculation of intangible assets recognised; and - Evaluated the reasonableness of the resulting fair values based on comparable market data. - We considered the appropriateness of the related accounting policies and disclosures in the consolidated financial statements.
+- Examining the sales purchase agreement to understand the key terms and conditions; - Verified, based on the purchase agreements as well as the criteria defined in IFRS 3, "Business Combinations" (for residual interest) and IFRS 15, "Revenue from contract with customers" (for the rigs), the assessment made by management with regard to the control over the rigs and the residual interest; - We assessed the competency, objectivity and independence of the external valuers engaged by the Group.
+We also obtained the valuation reports and discussed these with the external valuers regarding the methodologies and key assumptions used; - With input from our internal valuation experts (where considered necessary), we performed the following procedures, in relation to the fair valuation of the rigs and the fair valuation of the residual interest, as deemed appropriate; - Considered the appropriateness of the methodology and assumptions used in determining the fair values based on the applicable financial reporting requirements and established market practice; - Compared certain key unobservable inputs underlying the fair values to supporting documentation such as the forecasts and budgets; - Evaluated the reasonableness of the resulting fair values based on comparable market data. - We considered the appropriateness of the related accounting policies and disclosures in the consolidated financial statements.